 Canggu was my first stop in Bali and it was the perfect introduction to the Bali you see on Instagram.
 Beautiful smoothie bowls, beach bars and the best accommodation, from hostels to private villas.
-I’ll be telling you the where the best restaurants are in Canggu and where to stay!
+I’ll be telling you about all the best restaurants in Canggu and where to stay!

 Where to Stay In Canggu